KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when part of a file or directory cannot be found.

-    throw [System.IO.DirectoryNotFoundException]::New("part of a file or directory cannot be found.")
+    throw [System.IO.DirectoryNotFoundException]::New('part of a file or directory cannot be found.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.IO.DirectoryNotFoundException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.IO.DirectoryNotFoundException.aspx)